UBCMath/pl-ubc-experiments/.github/pr_template.md

 - Description of changes.

 ## Checklist
-*If you don't meet all checklist items, please do not post a PR.
-If you think you don't have to check all items, please describe a reason below!*
+*If you don't think you have to check all items, please describe why below.
+Not sure what all this is?
+Just ask, and we'll help.*

 - [ ] followed the code conventions? (import, HTML, LaTex)
 - [ ] tested locally through Docker?